Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

     }

 ### Performance Profiling Methods
-In this example, we will introduce some methods for profiling the design.
+In this example, some methods for profiling the design are introduced.
 The code to be profiled is in `aie/graph.cpp`:

     //Profile starts here
     for(int i=0;i<num;i++){